 Are you Eligible?

-Eligibility for work-study depends on financial need as determined by the Free Application for Federal Student Aid (FAFSA).
-Since funds are limited, students applying by the priority filing date of March 1st have the best opportunity to receive a work-study award.
+Eligibility for a work-study award depends on financial need as determined by the Free Application for Federal Student Aid (FAFSA).
+Since funds are limited, students applying by the priority filing date of March 1st and December 1st have the best opportunity to receive a work-study award.

 Applying for Work-Study

-To apply for work-study a student indicates on the Free Application for Federal Student Aid (FAFSA) that they are interested in work-study.
+To apply for a work-study award, a student must indicate on the Free Application for Federal Student Aid (FAFSA) that they are interested in receiving a work-study award.

 Eligibility for Student Employment

 In order to be eligible for student employment, a student must:

 - be enrolled at FVCC as a credit-seeking student and maintain a minimum of six (6) credits per semester (audited classes are not considered degree-granted credits and do not count toward the credit hour requirement.), and

 - maintain satisfactory academic progress per FVCC student guidelines.